-While any tea can be brewed in this manner, we've chosen our favorite to brew iced and pre-packed them into easy to use tea bags, each of which will brew two liters of iced tea.
+While any tea can be brewed this way, we've chosen our favorites and pre-packed them into convenient cold brew sachets below.

 Across the straits from Fujian Province, Taiwan (or Formosa, the "Beautiful Island") is known for light oxidation and high elevation tea gardens, resulting in a green and floral character with a creamy mouthfeel and lingering finish.